 Every choice you make impacts your health and wellness.
-Making choices to exercise regularly and eat healthy are steps in the right direction, but there are things even the healthiest of people might miss along the way.
+Making choices to exercise regularly and eat healthy are steps in the right direction.
+However, there are unhealthy mistakes that even the healthiest of people might make along the way.

 Don’t let small habits add up to become even bigger health concerns.

 One in three adults don’t get enough sleep

 It’s common to cut back on sleep for work, family demands or even to watch a good show on television.
 But, if not getting enough sleep is a regular part of your routine, you might be at an increased risk for obesity, tiredness, Type 2 diabetes, high blood pressure, heart disease, stroke, poor mental health and even early death.

 Healthy adults need seven to nine hours of sleep each night.
 If you have trouble falling asleep, consider cutting out some unhealthy habits that may contribute to lack of sleep.